Jewelry Maker Strikes Gold: Ciro Gonzalez Wins 2026 WSOP Event #65

 The brief

-Ciro Gonzalez, a jewelry maker from Cancun, captured his first World Series of Poker bracelet by winning Event #65, securing a prize of $449,067.
-The victory represents a significant milestone in Gonzalez's poker career and adds another chapter to the diverse professional backgrounds of WSOP champions.
+Ciro Gonzalez, a jewelry maker from Cancun, has secured his first World Series of Poker (WSOP) bracelet by winning Event #65, capturing $449,067 in prize money.
+The victory marks a significant personal achievement for Gonzalez and adds another notable winner to the 2026 WSOP tournament series.

 Original report